sriramamalakanti33/PyLoggy/README.md

 # PyLoggy

-`PyLoggy` is a versatile and easy-to-use Python logging utility that facilitates setting up and managing logging handlers for both console and file outputs.
-It supports customizable formats and logging levels, making it a powerful tool for any Python project.
+`PyLoggy`is a lightweight and flexible Python logging utility that simplifies the setup and management of logging for both console and file outputs.
+It supports customizable log formats and multiple logging levels, making it easy to integrate into any Python project for clean and consistent debugging and monitoring.
 ## Features

 - Log messages to both console and file